nel-lab/UMouse/README.md

 # locomotionAnalysis
-Repo for analyzing DLC data for clear running wheel
+Repo for analyzing DLC data for clear running wheel using Richard Warren's data.